Brake Caliper Refurbishment ServiceLifetime Warranty

 Everything as per the piston Un-Seize & Repair Service and so much more…

 Depending on the caliper coating you choose, whether the remanufacture basic gunmetal grey, our standard paint service or our high-end painting service.
-You’ll receive a 4, 5 or 10 year warranty (respectively).
+You’ll receive a LIFETIME WARRANTY on the function of your brakes.
 Even our most basic paint is far better than the industry standard electroplate or zinc passivate and even the coloured coating on many well known brake calipers.

 The the full service description for the complete Brake Caliper Refurbishment, also known as re-manufacture